bowenam/hardiness-zone-toolbox/README.md

 * Colormap - Color coding to use with the output zones.
 See (bathymetric.clr link).

 ## A note about the two toolboxes:
-There are two similar toolboxes here: autoclip and non-autoclip.
+There are two similar toolboxes included: autoclip and non-autoclip.
 The differences are noted below.
 #### Non-Autoclip Scripts
-These scripts will produce Plant Hardiness Zone Maps (PHZMs) of the same area coverage of the original input raster file.
+These scripts will produce Plant Hardiness Zone Maps (PHZMs) of the same coverage of the original input raster file.
 #### Autoclip Scripts
 These scripts take an additional input parameter: a shapefile layer to clip the output data.
 Otherwise are the same as the Non-Autoclip Scripts.